 Existing flood warning and alert systems should also be reviewed to determine whether they have the necessary functionality to be effective in future scenarios where the trigger levels or the frequency of such triggers may be different.
 Effectiveness of the warning and alert system would rely on it having strong linkage with the local, regional, provincial and federal weather and flood monitoring systems.
 Mechanisms for broadcasting warnings and alerts should include traditional methods (e.g., electronic roadside warning signs) as well as newer methods such as social media.
 Any system used in Surrey should be integrated with the BC Emergency Alerting System and National Public Alerting System.
+Figure 37 illustrates the flood warning system for England (https://flood-warning-information. service.gov.uk/warnings).

 Temporary flood protection: Temporary flood protection (e.g., temporary flood barriers such as sandbags or proprietary panel walls) form an integral part of flood management systems because they help prevent nuisance or incremental flooding at a fraction of the cost of permanent infrastructure.
 Increased magnitude and frequency of extreme events will affect the characteristics of the flood protection systems (e.g., height of water they are designed for) as well as how frequently they are deployed.
-The suitability of the existing infrastructure and deployment system to future scenarios could be reviewed, and modifications be made if necessary.
+The suitability of the existing infrastructure and deployment system to future scenarios could be reviewed. and modifications be made if necessary.